LLM-Guided Search for Deletion-Correcting Codes: Related work

-\citet{levenshtein_bounds_2002} derives non-asymptotic upper and lower bounds for single-deletion-correcting codes.
-Later work \citep{kulkarni_nonasymptotic_2013, fazeli_generalized_2015, cullina_generalized_2016} refines his upper bound by formulating the problem as a linear program and considering its dual relaxation.
-The optimal solution to the relaxation equals the relaxation of the original problem and provides an upper bound on the maximum code size.
-However, exhaustive search by \citet{kulkarni_nonasymptotic_2013} for short code lengths shows a gap between the best relaxed solution and the largest VT codes.
+For multiple deletions $s > 1$, the optimal redundancy lies between $s \log n$ and $2s \log n$~\citep{levenshtein_bounds_2002}.
+Several constructions achieve $O(s \log n)$ redundancy asymptotically~\citep{brakensiek2018efficient, gabrys2019codes, sima2020two, sima2021optimal, sima2020systematic, guruswami2021explicit}.
+These constructions partition the codeword into short blocks, with block boundaries and contents protected separately.
+For block contents, they use short deletion-correcting codes built via greedy construction.
+We show that our discovered priority functions construct larger codes than random greedy and can therefore be used as inner codes in these constructions to improve redundancy.

-Regarding known constructions for multiple deletions, \citet{helberg_multiple_2002} extend VT codes and propose the first explicit construction, but the resulting code sizes remain limited for longer lengths. \citet{swart_note_2003} find larger code sizes for two deletions and code lengths $n \leq 12$ by using a run-length representation of sequences in a greedy search over $5 \times 10^4$ random permutations.
-Similarly, \citet{landjev_multiple_2007} use heuristics and search to construct deletion-correcting codes for code lengths $n \leq 30$ and deletions $s = 2, 3, 4, 5$.
+For finite-length multiple-deletion-correcting codes, \citet{helberg2002multiple} extend VT codes with an explicit construction that \citet{abdel2011helberg} later proved corrects multiple deletions.
+However, the resulting code sizes are small at longer lengths. \citet{swart2003note} find larger codes for two deletions and lengths $n \leq 12$ by greedy search over random permutations in a run-length representation.
+Similarly, \citet{landjev2007multiple} search in the space of all binary sequences, constructing codes for $s = 2, 3, 4, 5$ deletions and lengths $n \leq 30$.

-\citet{cullina_coloring_2012} obtain a lower bound on the maximum code size by partitioning sequences by Hamming weight, dividing the problem into smaller subproblems. \citet{khajouei_algorithmic_2011} propose concatenating shorter deletion-correcting codes, which they construct using a minimum-degree heuristic on the same graph formulation we consider.
-We also find a priority function that implements this heuristic, but it does not yield the largest code sizes for the lengths we consider.